 Lake Trevallyn

-Water quality and blue-green algae monitoring occur year-round on Lake Trevallyn.
-Additional monitoring is undertaken by Tamar Estuary and Esk Rivers (TEER) Program staff between December and April each year.
+Water quality and blue-green algae monitoring occur all year round on Lake Trevallyn.
+Additional monitoring is undertaken by Tamar Estuary and Esk Rivers (TEER) Program staff between December and April.
 This coincides with the warmer months in summer and autumn when algal blooms are more likely, and the peak recreational period.
-Monitoring provides an early warning to water authorities and the public on when the lake is safe for use.
-Data are used to advance our understanding of the conditions that influence algal blooms and to help water managers make timely and informed decisions and mitigation strategies.
+Monitoring provides an early warning to authorities and the public on when the lake is safe for use.
+Data is used to advance our understanding of the conditions that influence algal blooms, and to help water managers make timely and informed decisions and mitigation strategies.

 Focus